PowerTank Inflation System

 There is an air compressor on Red Rover that feeds the several air systems.
 The most important system is the air brake system.
 The compressor is designed to cut in around 100 psi and cut out at 120 psi.
 We tapped one of the air tanks and connected an air chuck to use for sundry tasks.

 To fill a 110 psi tire requires at least 120 psi.
 Red Rover's air tank has only have 120 psi for a short period when being used to inflate a tire.
 The air compressor does not turn on until the air pressure drops to 100 psi.
-So if you don’t get a tire filled before the tank pressure drops too low, you have to bleed off the tank pressure until the compressor turns on.
+So if you do not get a tire filled before the tank pressure drops too low, you have to bleed off the tank pressure until the compressor turns on.
 When the compressor turns off, meaning that 120 psi has been reached, then you can try to top the tire off again.
 This is very inconvenient.

 The rear tires of Red Rover only need 85-90 psi and the truck compressor can handle that.

-Power Tank We found a solution...a Power Tank system.
+Power Tank We found a solution...the Power Tank system.
 The Power Tank is a very high pressure tank filled with CO2 gas.
 The tank has a regulator that controls the pressure that can be fed to the tires.
 The Silver package includes the regulator, hose, chuck, and a canvas carrying bag for the tank and accessories.
 The tank can be used for numerous tire topping off fills (40+) before refilling is necessary.
 Refills can be done at a gas supplier like a welding supply house.

 click on images to enlarge